apache/openwhisk-wskdeploy/docs/wskdeploy_action_helloworld.md

-## Creating a "hello world" package
+## The "Hello World" Action

-As with most language introductions, here we show a minimal "hello world" application as encoded in an OpenWhisk Package Manifest YAML file:
+As with most language introductions, here we show a minimal "hello world" action as encoded in an OpenWhisk Package Manifest YAML file:

 ### Manifest file
 ```yaml